RoadieHQ/marketing-site/content/docs/custom-plugins/legacy/configuring/index.md

 description: How to configure a custom Backstage plugin to Roadie
 ---

+---

+⚠️ We are soon deprecating legacy custom plugins pipeline.
+Take a look [at the documentation for current custom plugin method](/docs/custom-plugins/) instead

+---

 ## Introduction

 Roadie supports all standard Backstage frontend plugin types that can be built using instructions defined in [Backstage documentation][backstage-plugin-documentation].
 Your plugins can be published via npm or yarn, like publishing a normal package.
 We will provide you functionality to automatically add custom plugins from repositories to your Roadie instance.

-If you you would like to use our private hosted repository for your Roadie plugins, complete with automatic update workflow, you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/artifactory/)
+If you would like to use our private hosted repository for your Roadie plugins, complete with automatic update workflow, you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/legacy/artifactory/)

 ## Prerequisites